Elaine Brown: 2007 Green Party role

-In March 2007, Brown announced her bid to be the 2008 Green Party presidential nominee.
+In March 2007, Brown announced her bid to become the Green Party presidential nominee for the upcoming 2008 election.
 Brown felt that a campaign was necessary to promote the interests of those not represented by the major political parties, especially the interests of women under 30 and African Americans.
 Her platform focused on the needs of working-class families, promoting living wages for all, free health care, more funding for public education, more affordable housing, removal of troops from Iraq, improving the environment, and promoting equality.
 Brown intended on using her campaign to bring many minorities to the Green Party in the hope that it would better represent a revolutionary force for social justice.
 In late 2007, she resigned from the Green Party, as she found that the Party remained dominated by whites who had no intention of using the ballot to actualize real social progress, and will aggressively repel attempts to do so".

 In 2010, inmates in more than seven Georgia prisons used contraband cellphones to organize a nonviolent strike for better prison conditions, Brown became their "closest adviser outside prison walls".
 She "helped distill the inmate complaints into a list of demands.
 She held a conference call... to develop a strategy with various groups, including the Georgia chapter of the National Association for the Advancement of Colored People and the Nation of Islam."